What is public relations?

 - writing content for and updating websites and newsletters

 - acting as a representative for an organisation – this can include times where there has been adverse publicity or a crisis situation

 How does it differ from marketing and advertising?

 This is a question often asked here in Careers.
 While brand reputation and promotion is important in all three areas, there are differences.

-Marketing acts as an umbrella term and is involved in the overall strategy and implementation of raising awareness of a product, person, service or organisation.
+Marketing is the process of understanding the competitive marketplace, identifying customer requirements, and the strategy and implementation of raising awareness of a product, person, service or organisation.